tier4/scenario_simulator_v2/openscenario/diagnostic_converter/README.md

 ## Inner-workings / Algorithms

-The node subscribes to all topics listed in the parameters and assume they publish `DiagnosticArray` messages.
+The node subscribes to all topics listed in the parameters and assumes they publish `DiagnosticArray` messages.
 Each time such message is received, it is converted into as many `ParameterDeclaration` messages as the number of `KeyValue` objects.